kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 ## Alternatives

+### Use only metrics and events for health reporting

+An earlier version of this KEP only used metrics and events for health reporting.
+Events are an operator-affordance, not a state machine.
+They have a TTL, they aren't joined to the PVC by API consumers in any structured way, and they can't be driven by a remediation controller without screen-scraping.
+Anyone serious about acting on volume health needs durable status.

 ### Embed VolumeCondition in existing RPCs (the original alpha)

-The original alpha embedded `VolumeCondition` in `ListVolumes`, `ControllerGetVolume`, and `NodeGetVolumeStats` and surfaced findings as Kubernetes events.
+The original alpha embedded `VolumeCondition` in `ListVolumes`, `ControllerGetVolume`, and `NodeGetVolumeStats` and surfaced findings as Kubernetes events and metrics.
 The Motivation section explains why this shape is being replaced rather than promoted.

 ### A standalone per-PVC VolumeHealth CRD